-If we work more hours, we may not scrutinize our wants and needs.
+We may not scrutinize our wants and needs if we work more hours.
 We may continue to earn more without realizing that we already have enough.

-In order to figure that out, it helps to measure the amount of time you spend on frugal activities like clipping coupons, driving to multiple stores, and making your own cleaning products.
+To figure that out, it helps to measure the amount of time you spend on frugal activities like clipping coupons, driving to multiple stores, and making your cleaning products.

-While aspiring for a frugal life many people begin to value money over time.
-That can result in wasting a ridiculous amount of time to save a tiny amount of money.
+While aspiring for a frugal life, many people begin to value money over time, which results in wasting a ridiculous amount of time to save a tiny amount of money.

-Would it make more sense to spend that time earning more money rather than trying to spend less of it?
+Would it make more sense to spend that time earning more money rather than trying to spend less?
 Can you teach yourself new skills that will help you in your career?
-Can you spend that time searching for a higher paying job?
+Can you spend that time searching for a higher-paying job?

-Teach yourself how to make decisions that have greater impacts.
+Teach yourself how to make decisions that have more significant impacts.
 For example, learning to negotiate a raise will pay off more than a lifetime of clipping coupons.

 Figure out how to find the right balance.
-We don’t live in a world of this or that.
-It’s not either/or.
+We don’t live in a world of this or that, and it’s not either/or.
 We can strive for both.

 The Privilege of Choosing Frugality